cloudamqp/lavinmq/README.md

 model](https://crystal-lang.org/docs/guides/concurrency.html) and compiles down to a single binary.
 You can liken it to Go, but with a nicer syntax.

-Instead of trying to cache message in RAM we write all messages as fast as we can to disk and let the OS cache do the caching.
+Instead of trying to cache messages in RAM, we write all messages as fast as we can to disk and let the OS cache do the caching.

 Each vhost is backed by a message store on disk, it's just a series of files (segments),